Argyle-Software/sphincsplus/contributing.md

 ### Zeroise

-Add a zeroise feature to Keypair
+Add a zeroise feature for the secret part of a keypair